MaLeLabTs/GPFormulasInterpretability/README.md

 1. the name of the dataset
 1. the number of runs
 1. (otpional) the model to use for interpretability.
-If you specify an 'm' the script execute experiemnts with out model, otherwise with the nodes count based model.
+If you specify an 'm' the script execute experiments with out model, otherwise with the nodes count based model.